lukehsiao/openring-rs/README.md

 `openring-rs` is a tool for generating a webring from Atom/RSS feeds, so you can populate a template with articles from those feeds and embed them in your own blog.
 An example template is provided in `in.html`.

 This is a Rust-port of Drew DeVault's [openring](https://git.sr.ht/~sircmpwn/openring), with the primary differences being:
-- we respect throttling and send conditional requests when using `--cache` (recommended!)
+- we respect throttling and send conditional requests by default (disable with `--no-cache`)
 - the template is written using [Tera](https://keats.github.io/tera/) and is provided as an argument, not read from stdin
 - we show a little progress bar
 - we fetch all feeds concurrently